andrewowen2004/data-pipeline-project/README.md

 ## [Project Video](https://linkedin.com/in/yourprofile)

-This pipeline ingests donations and displays potentially fraudulent transactions in real time on a dashboard.
+This pipeline ingests donations and displays potentially fraudulent transactions on a real-time dashboard.

 ---

 ## Why?

 I strongly believe in the power of generosity and the importance of enabling people to give back.
 That’s why it's equally critical to protect against misuse—such as the example below.
-This project aims to detect and prevent misuse in quickly, preserving trust in donation programs.
+This project aims to detect and prevent misuse quickly, preserving security in digital donation platforms.

 Example:
 > https://www.cbsnews.com/sanfrancisco/news/apple-6-former-employees-accused-charity-scam/

+---

 ## How?